Updated Oct 30th, 2024

 In this comprehensive GA4 guide, we’ll highlight some advanced features, draw a line of comparison between GA4 and its predecessor (Universal Analytics), and guide you through setting up your own GA4.
 But, most importantly, we’ll help you leverage GA4’s game-changing features to turbocharge your marketing efforts.

-Google Analytics
+- Advanced Google Analytics Features

-What is Google Analytics 4?
+What is GA4 (Google Analytics 4)?

 At the heart of GA4 is a strong commitment to user privacy, as demonstrated by its adherence to recent privacy regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 With its emphasis on privacy-first tracking, cross-channel data analysis, and AI-driven predictive analytics, GA4 revolutionizes the way you can gather and interpret data.